Developing codes of ethics

 Developing functional codes of ethics and conduct is a complex task.
 St James Ethics Centre has the expertise and experience to assist organisations in developing codes which reflect their own principles and values.

 To further explore how the St James Ethics Centre may be able to work with you or your organisation in the development of a code, please contact our Ethics Consulting team by telephone on +61 (0)2 9299 9566 or visit our Ethics Consulting and Training section.

-Read part two of this article: Some thoughts on how to make codes of ethics work.
+Read part one of this article: Why codes of ethics fail.

 Hartnell, AG (1992), In the Public Interest: some reflections on corporate regulation, Sydney, St James Ethics Centre

 Preston, N (1994) Ethics for the public sector, Sydney, The Federation Press